tymyrddin/blue-dfir/source/docs/notes/android.md

 The file hierarchy in Android resembles a [Linux file system hierarchy](linux.md), but based on the device manufacturer and the underlying Linux version, it may have a few insignificant changes.

 * The `/boot` partition has the information and files required for the phone to boot.
-It contains the kernel and RAM disk, so without this partition, the phone cannot start its processes.
-Data residing in RAM is rich in value and should be captured during a forensic acquisition.
+It contains the kernel and RAM disk.
+Data residing in RAM is rich in value and can be captured during a forensic acquisition.
 * The `/system` partition contains system-related files other than the kernel and RAM disk.
 Never delete.
 * `/recovery` is designed for backup purposes and allows the device to boot into recovery mode.
 * The `/data` contains the data of each application.
 Most of the data belonging to the user, such as the contacts, SMS, and dialed numbers, is stored in this folder.
 * `/cache` is used to store the frequently accessed data and some logs for faster retrieval.
 The data residing here may no longer be present in the `/data`partition.
 * `/misc` contains information about miscellaneous settings.
 These settings mostly define the state of the device (on/off), hardware settings, USB settings, etc.
 * The `/sdcard` partition tholds all the information present on the SD card.
 It is valuable as it can contain information such as pictures, videos, files, documents, and so on.